bergesinstitute/graf-method/book-3-unit-2.md

 💂 It is a stem-changing verb: *suelo, sueles, suele, solemos, (soléis), suelen*, meaning, more or less, to *usually do something,* to *tend to do something,* to *be accustomed to do something,* or in the imperfect tense, *used to do something.*
-Spanish, it is usually followed by an infinitive.
+In Spanish, it is usually followed by an infinitive.

 *Yo solía caminar en el parque los martes.* (I used to walk in the park on Tuesdays.)